Homeowners Association Dispute Process

 - The Department cannot provide legal advice or answer legal questions.

 - A single issue complaint is $500.
 (The new reduced fee is effective July 1, 2016)

 - Each additional issue complaint is $500.
 (Maximum of four total issues)

-- Payment may be made by credit card online through the Message Center link or by check or money order to the Arizona Department of Real Estate.
+- Payment may be made by credit card online through the Message Center link.
 (Please note that when paying online you will be sent a link for payment after your Petition is received by ADRE.)

 - Filing fees are NON-REFUNDABLE, except when the petition is dismissed at the request of the Petitioner before a hearing is scheduled, or by stipulation of the parties before a hearing is scheduled.
-A.R.S § 32-2199.01 (B).
+A.R.S § 32-2199.01.